SAC Review Update

 In March 2014, Ministry of Education and NZQA released a review of the Special Assessment Conditions (SACs) provided for students with learning differences sitting NCEA level exams.
 The review highlighted huge disparity and inequity in accessing SACs across schools in New Zealand, with students at decile 10 schools much more likely to have a SAC application made than those at decile one schools.
 Some 35% of schools made no SAC applications at all.

 From the review, two major changes were slated for 2014.
 Firstly, the application process was to be made quicker and easier, with school based evidence accepted instead of requiring an independent expert’s report.
 Secondly, MoE was to target 250 mainly low decile schools, of the country’s 518 secondary and composite schools, to ensure eligible students applied for SACs.
 In the last few years we have seen more SAC applications across schools, this is good news, but the equity gap still persists.

-The nine short-term recommendations for change from the review were:
+In 2014 the nine short-term recommendations for change from the review were:

 - The Ministry and NZQA work closely with schools to further develop the alternative evidence process for SAC applications made under the learning category – this work is to commence following the completion of the current examination cycle

 - NZQA makes the application tool more user friendly for 2014